wavefrontHQ/docs/pages/doc/trace_data_details.md

 It is possible to manually construct a well-formed span and send it either [directly to the Wavefront service](direct_ingestion.html#trace-data-spans) or to a TCP port that the Wavefront proxy is listening on for trace data.
 You might want to do this if you instrumented your application with a proprietary distributed tracing system.

-{% include note.html content="Do not add the `$` character to the application or service name.
-These spans are rejected by Wavefront." %}
+{% include note.html content="Do not add the `$` character to the application or service name of a span.
+Wavefront rejects these spans." %}

 <table style="width: 100%;">
 <tbody>